 Employee Assistance Program

-The Employee Assistance Program provides professional counselling and referral services for employees personal or work-related problems.
+The Employee Assistance Program provides professional counselling and referral services for employee personal or work-related problems.

-Employees are provided with the flexibility to maximise the way they receive their salary to take advantage of legal taxation arrangements to optimise their taxable income and use their salary more effectively.
+Employees are provided with the flexibility to maximise the way they receive their salary to take advantage of legal taxation arrangements.